Introduction

 Limit

 A limit operator constrains the number of rows returned.
-An optional
+An optional OFFSET

 parameter specifies the starting row to return.
-For distributed
+For distributed scenarios, a

-remote servers and then applies the global limit.
+then applies the global limit.

 For example, using this query:

-SELECT s.SongName
+SELECT s.songname

-FROM Songs AS s
+FROM songs AS s

 LIMIT 3;